-Treat walls to a quick coat of sand-toned masonry paint and cover the floor with co-ordinating gravel to help reflect light and create a feeling of space.
-Large ribbed galvanized containers are perfect for striking a smart fuss-free look for your garden planter ideas.
-Plus, they work beautifully with leafy giants such as Chusan, Pindo and Mediterranean fan palms.
+Treat walls to a quick coat of sand-toned masonry paint and cover the floor with coordinating gravel to help reflect light and create a feeling of space.
+Large, ribbed, galvanized containers are perfect for striking a smart, fuss-free look.
+Plus, they work beautifully with leafy giants such as chusan, pindo, and Mediterranean fan palms.

 Go for a few larger plants for maximum impact and arrange them to lift dull corners or mask less-than-lovely features such as pipes and drains.
-Add couple of comfy armchairs and an outdoor rug and you’ve a basking spot you won’t want to leave.
+Add a couple of comfy armchairs and an outdoor rug, and you'll have a basking spot you won't want to leave.

-A simple lick of paint is a good way to blend them in with the surroundings, but go one step further and crown them with a living roof.
-Plant with alpines and low growing succulents for year-round interest.
+A simple lick of paint is a good way to blend them in with the surroundings, but go one step further and crown them with a green roof.
+Plant with alpines and low-growing succulents for year-round interest.

 Here, irregular stone paving complete with grass and moss-filled gaps oozes character and country charm.
 Two elegantly crafted outdoor wall lights enhance the timeless feel and finished in brass, they lend a softness to the sophisticated scheme.

-A pair of tall, glazed planters, either side of the door, are planted with delicate miniature pink roses and work beautifully alongside a potted hydrangea and purple clematis.
+The pair of tall, glazed planters on either side of the door, planted with delicate miniature pink roses, make a gorgeous addition.
+They work beautifully alongside a potted hydrangea and purple clematis.

-Make a striking impression at the very first glance with a distinctly contemporary garden.
-This bold design is all about clean, straight lines and industrial materials with architectural container gardening ideas.
+Make a bold impression at the very first glance with a distinctly contemporary garden.
+This design is all about clean, straight lines, industrial materials, and architectural container gardening ideas.

-Black painted timber cladding, grey engineered brick and sawn granite paving create a stark and formidable backdrop to pair of giant Corten steel planters.
-Planted with tough daylilies and Brunnera ‘Jack Frost’, the rust-colored cubes zing against the garden’s cool tones and a small multi stemmed tree or shrub – try Persian silk tree or Himalayan birch – to make a stunning feature.
+Black-painted timber cladding and gray engineered brick and sawn granite paving create a stark and formidable backdrop to a pair of giant Corten steel planters.
+Planted with tough daylilies and Brunnera 'Jack Frost', the rust-colored cubes zing against the garden's cool tones and a small multi-stemmed tree or shrub – try Persian silk tree or Himalayan birch – to make a stunning feature.

 Always a winning combo, clipped topiary and straight intersecting paths create a smart yet elegant impression.
 Stately no matter what their scale, they suit all types of property from country cottage to modern townhouse.

-In this exquisite front garden, a grid of smooth pale stone paths forms a series of beds edged with Box and planted with hardy geraniums, Kniphofia and white and purple alliums.
+In this exquisite small front garden, a grid of smooth, pale stone paths form a series of beds edged with box and planted with hardy geraniums, kniphofia, and white and purple alliums.
 'It was important to create a modern front garden with clean lines, to match the architecture of the house,' explains Claire Belderbos of Belderbos Landscapes.

 As the framework of the design is evergreen, the garden looks great throughout the year with glamorous blooms popping up to make seasonal guest appearances.

-No matter how lush or beautiful the plants are, a fresh, new backdrop can make all the difference.
-There are plenty of smart and contemporary screens and garden fence ideas out there, and they can make a huge difference to the overall look and feel of your plot.
+No matter how lush or beautiful the plants are, a fresh backdrop can make all the difference.
+There are plenty of smart and contemporary front garden walls and garden fence ideas out there, and they can make a huge impact on the overall look and feel of your plot.

 In front gardens, where perhaps appearances matter most, it's worth seeking out a design and finish that complements your property's exterior and any existing planting that you wish to keep.